 So if you’re fascinated by the unknown and by the possibilities of what science can bring in the future, you probably would be – or already are – a fan of science fiction.
 And that’s why National Science Fiction Day is the perfect day to celebrate all of these different books, movies, and television shows.
 You may not love sci-fi enough to consume its stories every day, but this special day is a great opportunity to spark your imagination!

-National Science Fiction Day - History
+National Science Fiction Day timeline

 - 17th-18th Centuries